raushanyadav7643/Car-Rental-Booking-App/README.md

 # Car-Rental-Booking-App
-This repository contains the code for a Full stack car rental website with 3 modules User,Admin,Vendor .
+This repository contains the code for a Full stack Car Rental Booking App with 3 modules User,Admin,Vendor .
 The project is divided into Client  and  backend

 # Install node modules